Suitable for Year 2 and above, and for those with disabilities

 Outline of the Activity

-The group will then be split into three and do the following activities in turn:
+The group will then be split into three and do the following activities in turn on our nature trail:

-- Out on the nature trail to play some pond dipping games to explore food chains.
+- Pond dipping games to explore food chains.

 Before bringing a group to do this activity, here are a few ideas to help introduce the subject: